 Purpose of Land Use Restriction Agreement (LURA)?

-From the government’s standpoint, the benefit of the LURA is to provide access to housing for people who are considered low-income households.
-Placing the restrictions on the maximum rent that the investor or owner can charge on the property’s units, or at least some of the units makes it easier to ensure low-income housing remains available within the region.
+From the government’s standpoint, the benefit of the LURA is to provide access to housing for people who are considered low income households.
+By placing the restrictions on the maximum rent that the investor or owner can charge on the property’s units or at least some of the units, makes it easier to ensure low income housing remains available within the region.

 In all situations, at least some of the units must be kept affordable enough for people who are living under the Average Median Income within that area.

-The LURA are public records.
+Land use restriction agreements are public record.
 That means they are easy to verify.
 More so, they are maintained, or run, with the land itself as a result of a deed restriction.

 This means that should the investor or owner sell the multifamily property during the compliance period, also known as the restriction period, the requirements of the LURA will be transferred to the new owner.
 They are legally binding to any owner of the property.